-- 1. The student shall be passing at least six (6) courses.
-A student must be passing ALL FIVE classes if only enrolled in five classes. - 2.
+The student shall be passing at least six (6) courses.
+A student must be passing ALL FIVE classes if only enrolled in five classes.
 The student will be enrolled in five new subjects or courses of unit weight and attend classes during the present semester.

-The student shall remain in good standing with the school.
-Unexcused absences, unexcused tardies, or disciplinary actions may cause a student to be unable to participate.
+Students may also be ineligible if they are considered to be not in good standing with the school.
+Unexcused absences, unexcused tardies, or disciplinary actions may cause a student to be considered not in good standing.
 This determination is to be made by the administration, coaches, teachers, and sponsors.
-A student can be failing no more than one class at either the junior or senior high level.